-The EICS’2020 Doctoral Consortium (DC) is intended to bring together PhD students working on foundations, techniques, tools for the Human-Computer Interaction Engineering field.
-It provides an opportunity for PhD students to present their research goals as well as intermediate results and to discuss them with leading experts in the field as well as with peers.
+The EICS’2022 Doctoral Consortium (DC) is intended to bring together PhD students working on foundations, techniques, tools and studies in the Human-Computer Interaction Engineering field.
+DC provides an opportunity for doctoral students to present their research goals as well as intermediate results, and to discuss them with leading experts in the field as well as with peers.

-Students can be in intermediate or advanced stages of their research, but should not have completed their work yet, and should thus still be able to take feedback from the Consortium into account.
+Students can be in intermediate or advanced stages of their research, but should not have completed their work yet, and should thus still be able to take into account feedback from the DC

 The goals of the Doctoral Consortium are to provide PhD students with the opportunity to:

-- Receive constructive feedback and advice on their research project,
+- Receive constructive feedback and advice on their research,

 - Meet experts with different backgrounds working on topics related to the Human Computer Interaction Engineering field,

-- Interact with other PhD students and stimulate an exchange of ideas and suggestions among participants,
+- Interact with other PhD students and exchange ideas and suggestions among participants,

 - Discuss concerns about research, supervision, job market, and other career-related issues,